 Philadelphians take their food seriously, and the holiday season intensifies our passion.
-Whether it’s a feast offered once a year or a familiar sight on store shelves, there are tastes and smells that span generations that define the holiday period in the city.
-These treats signal a kick-off of Philly festivities of their own.
-Here are seven Philly food and drinks that signify it’s the holiday season.
+Whether it’s a feast offered once a year or a familiar sight on store shelves, there are tastes and smells that have for generations defined the holidays in the city.
+Some are so loaded with nostalgia that the sight alone of these seasonal treats signal the kick-off of Philly festivities.

 When your city cranks out the most mouth-watering cannolis this side of Italy, you make that the centerpiece of your holiday spreads.
-We’ll gladly wait in the lines that span the block at Termini Bros. and Isgros in order to ensure that we have this decadent dessert featured on our table.
+Lines span blocks at favorite spots like Termini Bros. and Isgro, and we’ll gladly wait to ensure that we have this decadent dessert on our table.

 We all know the fruitcakes that are closer to blocks of cement than edible pastries.
 In Philly, we don’t eat those.
 Instead, we enjoy the moist and delicious fruitcakes made by the likes of Bredenbeck’s.
 Bringing these fruitcakes around to holiday meals in Philly assures an invite back.